 The Complainant, ASSAB Pacific Pte.
 Ltd., claims that, it was formed in 1945 to market high quality tool steel from Sweden and is renowned for its quality standards.
-With its headquarters in Singapore, the Complainant claims that it operates around 50 offices in Asia Pacific supplying steel, metallurgical tooling services and technical knowhow.
-It further claims that, through anchoring the distribution network for Uddeholm, a well known tool steel company, they together service leading multinational companies across practically all key industrial sectors in more than 90 countries.
+With its headquarters in Singapore, the Complainant claims that it operates around 50 offices in the Asia Pacific region supplying steel, metallurgical tooling services and technical knowhow.
+It further claims that, through anchoring the distribution network for Uddeholm, a well known tool steel company, that they together service leading multinational companies across practically all key industrial sectors in more than 90 countries.

 The Complainant claims that in the Greater China region, it is called Yi Sheng Bai (一胜百) which means "One beats One Hundred" and underlines its position as an industry leader.
-It claims that its history in China can be dated back more than 60 years, and its tool steel has been distributed in southern China in the mid 1950s.
-Furthermore, the Complainant claims that it established its first wholly owned outlet in Shenzhen in early 1990s; and since then it has grown to be the leading foreign distributor of quality tool steels and services in China, with more than 500 employees in 22 locations and 18 affiliates across China.
+It claims that its history in China can be dated back more than 60 years, and its tool steel were distributed in Southern China from the mid 1950s.
+Furthermore, the Complainant claims that it established its first wholly owned outlet in Shenzhen in early 1990s; and since then it has grown to be the leading foreign distributor of quality tool steel and services in China, with more than 500 employees in 22 locations and 18 affiliates across China.

-In addition, the Complainant claims that it holds trademark registrations for the "ASSAB" trademark and other related trademarks ("ASSAB trademark") in various jurisdictions worldwide.
-Among the ASSAB trademarks, the Complainant registered its "ASSAB" mark in class 6 in Hong Kong on July 13, 1957, under Registration No. 19570513.
-It also owns many ASSAB trademarks in Mainland China, such as No. 1055408 for the "一勝百 ASSAB" trademark in class 6, registered on July 14, 1997.
+In addition, the Complainant claims that it owns trademark registrations for the "ASSAB" trademark and other related trademarks ("ASSAB trademark") in various jurisdictions worldwide.
+Among the ASSAB trademarks, the Complainant registered its "ASSAB" mark in class 6 in Hong Kong in July 13, 1957, under No. 19570513.
+It also owns many ASSAB trademarks in Mainland China, such as No. 1055408 for "一勝百 ASSAB" in class 6 registered on July 14, 1997.